Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

     8. The city buttons underneath the logo are all present and are working correctly. - Success
     9. The hyperlink within the logo is correctly working and brings people back to the index.html page. - Success
     10. The social media, font awesome items are present and the hyperlinks are working. - Success
-    12. Check the index.html page in responsinator:<a href="https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fibiza.html"></a>
+    12. Check the page in responsinator(https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fibiza.html)
         - iPhone eXpensive portrait · width: 375px - Success
         - iPhone eXpensive landscape · width: 734px - Success
         - Android (Pixel 2) portrait · width: 412px - Success